DRezeanu/retinanalysis/README.md

 # RetinAnalysis
 MEA and Single Cell Ephys Analysis Package

+NOTE: Mac and Linux users can use their main terminal for the steps below.
+Windows users can use Git Bash (if using uv) or Anaconda Powershell (if using conda).

 ## Quickstart

 These steps get a fresh macOS/Linux setup running with the local DataJoint database workflow.
 A Windows version is in the works.